welovemedia/ffmate-docs/docs/getting-started.md

 ---
 title: "Quick Start FFmate: Install, Run Server and Core Features"
 description: "Your essential guide to getting started with FFmate.
-Learn to download, install, run the server, submit your first task, set up watchfolders, webhooks, and update easily."
+Learn to download, install, run the server, submit your first task, set up watchfolders, webhooks, and update easily"
 ---

 # 🚀 Getting Started